atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/build-the-metrics.md

 * Build metrics in SQL by plugging in the columns to their relevant part of a SQL statement
 * SQL is required to get the data.
 Use it to calculate the metrics directly as well as to reflect any underlying changes
-* Check your queries by evaluating other people’s queries in your company and/or having the Data Gatekeeper review it
+* Check your queries by evaluating other people's queries in your company and/or having the Data Gatekeeper review it